craftcms/docs/docs/getting-started-tutorial/more/graphql.md

 <img src="../images/graphiql-ping.png" alt="Screenshot of GraphiQL with simple query and response" />
 </BrowserShot>

 By default, the Craft CMS GraphiQL interface will use the full “schema” without any restrictions—in other words, it has access to _all content_ through the GraphQL API, including mutations.
+You can switch schemas with the menu at the top of the screen.

 To use GraphQL *externally* (without a privileged user session), you’ll need to do two things: